department-of-veterans-affairs/vets-website/content/pages/pension/eligibility.md

 ### Ready to apply?

-<a class="usa-button-primary va-button-primary" href="pension/application/527EZ">Apply for Benefits</a>
+<a class="usa-button-primary va-button-primary" href="pension/application/527EZ">Apply for a Veterans Pension</a>

 [Learn about the application process](/pension/apply/).